 For avid golfers out there, you have come to the correct spot.
 There are plenty of golf courses in Palm Spring s, and here are a few options: The Indian Springs Golf and Country Club; the La Quinta Resort & Club; the Marriott’s Shadow Ridge.
-While I am not personally a golfer, I can’t help but notice the large courses here.
+While I am not personally a golfer, I can’t help but notice the sprawling green golf courses here.

 It is worth it to consider grabbing some lunch at one of the museum cafes or any of the many restaurants you pass on the road before or during your activity.